XAce90/caspers-flyin-cta/readme.txt

 6. As shown here, there are several powerful settings.
 Not only can you control where on your page the CTA sits, you can determine which pages to have the item show up on.
 You also get a full WYSIWYG editor where you can add media and forms.
 You also have the option to turn it on and off without having to deactive and reactivate the plugin.

 == Changelog ==

+= 2.0 =
+* Reworked the JavaScript code
+    * Removed dependency on jQuery
+    * Moved JavaScript files to be static instead of PHP generated

 = 1.5.2 =
 * Fixed issue where certain characters in the side tab would break the JavaScript, preventing the body from sliding out.